jimka2001/regular-type-expression/README.md

 This project contains several Common Lisp sub-projects,

 ### rte

-definition of the RTE type.
+definition of the RTE CL type.
 A type (and supporting functions) which implement rational type expressions.
       For information about this project and related publications , see [Efficient dynamic type checking of heterogeneous sequences](https://www.lrde.epita.fr/wiki/Publications/newton.16.rte.report)

 ### 2d-array

 Extensible sequence classes to represent vertical and horizontal "slices" of 2d arrays

 ### lisp-types

 Utilities dealing with CL types

 ### ndfa

 Implementation of non-deterministed finite automata